-Seated Tai Chi Is Effective Stroke Rehab, Study Says
+Seated Tai Chi Is Effective Exercise for Stroke Rehab, Study Says

-Patients may have a new tool to help them recover from the debilitating effects: Seated Tai Chi.
+What's the best exercise for stroke victims?
+Patients may have a new tool to help them recover from the debilitating effects of a stroke: seated Tai chi.
 A new study has demonstrated the ancient Chinese martial art is a beneficial form of rehab.

 Ischemic strokes happen when blood flow to the brain is decreased or interrupted.
 Blood delivers oxygen, nutrients and hormones to cells and removes waste products like carbon dioxide.
 This process keeps cells healthy and functioning properly.
 When blood flow is disrupted, it can damage brain cells, causing problems that can range in severity from mild to deadly.

 Most stroke survivors experience at least some disability.
 The level and type of disability are contingent on the age of the patient, duration of decreased blood flow and section of the brain affected.
 Most stroke survivors need long-term recovery are prescribed traditional stroke rehabilitation, which includes:

 - Physical therapy – for gross motor skills such as walking and transitioning between sitting, standing and laying down

 - Occupational therapy – for fine motor skills such as bathing, dressing, cooking and eating

 - Speech therapy – for language and speaking

 However, traditional stroke rehabilitation yields limited results.
 Only about 10 percent of stroke patients fully recover, about 25 percent recover with minor impairments and 40 percent complete rehab with moderate to severe impairments that require special care, according to the National Stroke Association.